 Factors which affect the risk of death include:

 - Age: deaths under age 40 years are rare.
-30% of patients over 90 years old with UGIB die as a result of the bleed.
+30% of patients over the age of 90 years with UGIB die as a result of the bleed.

 - Comorbidity: complications are more likely with comorbid disease.